Care for Pediatric Bone Fractures at Tampa General Hospital

 - Inability to put weight on or move the affected limb

-If you suspect your child has a bone fracture, use Tampa General Hospital’s Physician Finder to find a pediatric orthopedic surgeon.
+If you suspect your child has a bone fracture, use Tampa General Hospital’s Physician Finder to find a pediatric orthopaedic surgeon.